 Yes.
 You may request an official enrollment certificate from the U-M Office of the Registrar.
 Your academic department may be willing to verify your program progress or academic standing as well.

 If you need more time to complete your academic program, you must submit an I-20 Extension Request prior to the expiration date on your current I-20.
-Submit the completed request form and all required documents at least 30 days before your program end date during Walk-In Advising Monday-Friday between 1pm-4pm.
+Submit the completed request and all required documents at least 30 days before your program end date via the M-Passport portal > Requests > Extension of I-20.

 If you need more time to complete your academic program, you must submit an DS-2019 Extension Request prior to the expiration date on your current DS-2019.
-Submit the completed request form and all required documents at least 30 days before your program end date during Walk-In Advising Monday-Friday between 1pm-4pm.
+Submit the completed request and all required documents at least 30 days before your program end date via the M-Passport portal > Requests > Extension of DS-2019.

 Report your address in Wolverine Access following the Address Notification Guidelines.
 F-1 and J-1 status holders must report any change of the current address and permanent addresses within 10 days of the change.
 The “current” address must be your US residential address.
 The “permanent” address must be your home country residential address.

-To request a transfer, you should submit our F-1 Transfer-Out Form & Checklist or J-1 Transfer-Out Form & Checklist and follow the instructions on the form.
+To request a transfer, F-1 students should log in to the M-Passport portal, click on Requests > Transfer Out, and follow the instructions from there.
+J-1 students should submit our J-1 Transfer-Out Form & Checklist and follow the instructions on the form.
 On your transfer release date, your SEVIS database record will be moved from University of Michigan sponsorship to your new institution.
 After that, your new school will be able to prepare an updated, “transfer” I-20 or DS-2019 reflecting your new sponsorship.
 Once your SEVIS record has been transferred, you will no longer be affiliated with our institution from immigration perspective, so you should no longer work or study here.

 If it is your F-2 dependent’s name/country of citizenship that needs to be updated, please send an e-mail to the IC (email@example.com) requesting the update.
 Please attach a copy of the dependent’s passport.
 An IC advisor will work on your request for a new F-2 I-20.
 You will receive an e-mail when the new I-20 is ready.
 Please allow 5-10 business days for processing.